3 Best Lithium Stocks for Mining Companies in 2022

 In 2018, Elon Musk started selling electric cars for just $35,500 apiece (including the tax rebates and incentives).
 That’s a little less than half of what a Model S costs now.
 Eventually, Musk wants to make electric cars so affordable that they become the main form of private transportation in the world.

 The Tesla Gigafactory in Nevada will be the world’s largest lithium-ion battery plant.
-It is scheduled to reach full production capacity by 2020… and it is ahead of schedule.
-Carrying a price tag of $5 billion, the factory will make enough battery packs to power 500,000 electric cars a year.
+Carrying a price tag of roughly $5 billion, the factory will make enough battery packs to power 500,000 electric cars a year.

 And it won’t just make car batteries.
 About one-fourth of the Gigafactory’s capacity will be for Tesla’s new Powerwall storage batteries for home solar systems.
 And these will also require lithium.

 Exactly how much lithium the factory will require is a matter of dispute.
-Tesla says the Gigafactory’s expected lithium demand per year will be 8,000 metric tons by 2020, the first full year of production.
+Tesla said the Gigafactory’s expected lithium demand per year would be 8,000 metric tons in 2020, the first full year of production.